gi0baro/weppy-REST/README.md

     return serialize(rows, TodoSerializer)
 ```

-> **Note:** under default behaviour the `RESTModule.serialize` method will use the serializer passed to the module.
+> **Note:** under default behaviour the `serialize` method will use the serializer passed to the module.

-### Filtering input
+### Parsing input

-Opposite to the serialization, you will have input filtering to parse JSON requests and perform operations on the records.
+Opposite to the serialization, you will have input parsing to parse JSON requests and perform operations on the records.

 Under the default behaviour, the REST extension will use the `form_rw` attribute of the involved model, and overwrite the results with the contents of the `rest_rw` attribute if present.